 The World Naked Bike Ride is an annual, worldwide bike ride that highlights the vulnerability of cyclists everywhere and decries society’s dependence on pollution-based transport.
-In 2023, the ride starts August 12 at 9PM.
+In 2023, the ride starts from Irving Park on August 12 at 9PM.

 From press release: